johanmontorfano/portfolio/README.md

-# This is my portfolio
+# Portfolio v6 or v7 i don't remember

 It's quite a mess but i try to stick to a roadmap:
 - [ ] Debloat the code